bertcoerver/wapordl-edit/README.md

 Clone of the original wapordl repo with zonal statistics functionality added

-# IMPORTANT: THIS IS A COPY OF THE REPO MADE BY BERT COEVER OF FAO: https://bitbucket.org/cioapps/wapordl/
+## IMPORTANT: THIS IS A COPY OF THE REPO MADE BY BERT COEVER OF FAO: https://bitbucket.org/cioapps/wapordl/

 --------------

-# WaPORDL
+## WaPORDL

-Oringal wapordl description: Download data from the WaPOR3 dataset as spatially aggregated timeseries or as spatial data clipped to a bounding-box or shapefile.
+Original wapordl description: Download data from the WaPOR3 dataset as spatially aggregated timeseries or as spatial data clipped to a bounding-box or shapefile.

 --------------